Decoding the Conversion: 137 kg to lbs and Understanding the Metric and Imperial Systems

 -

 Confusing weight and mass: While the terms are often used interchangeably in everyday language, weight is a measure of the force of gravity acting on an object, whereas mass is a measure of the amount of matter in an object.
 The conversion between kilograms and pounds refers to mass.
-However, the practical difference is negligible on earth.
+Even so, the practical difference is negligible on earth.

 Frequently Asked Questions (FAQ)